Yifan-Song793/GoodBadGreedy/README.md

 > **TLDR:** Are there performance differences between greedy decoding and sampling methods for LLM generation?
 The answer is YES!

 Current evaluations of large language models (LLMs) often overlook non-determinism, typically focusing on a single output per example.
 This limits our understanding of LLM performance variability in real-world applications.
-Our study addresses this issue by exploring key questions about the **performance differences between greedy decoding and sampling**, identifying benchmarks’ consistency regarding non-determinism, and examining unique model behaviors.
+Our study addresses this issue by exploring key questions about the **non-determinism of LLM generations**, identifying benchmarks’ consistency regarding non-determinism, and examining unique model behaviors.

 Here are our findings:
 - A notable performance gap is observed between **greedy decoding** and **sampling generation**.